Beyond Dreams: Plot

 After being released from prison, Mirja is greeted by younger half-sister Isa and her close-knit group of friends: Sarah, Emmy, and Nina.
 Mirja was jailed after being caught in the group's failed robbery, a plan hatched so they can move to Montevideo.
-The group plots another heist, this time targeting a jewelry store.
+The group plots another heist, this time targeting a jewellery store.
 Mirja moves back home and clashes with her mother Sirkka, who gives her an ultimatum to sort out her life.
 Despite the planned robbery, Mirja secretly looks for legitimate work.
-Frustrated by bureaucratic red tape at the job assistance center, she approaches hotel owner Paul Lilja directly, who offers her a trial job washing dishes.
+Frustrated by bureaucratic red tape at the employment assistance centre, she approaches hotel owner Paul Lilja directly, who offers her a trial job washing dishes.
 Mirja discovers a letter revealing Sirkka has advanced COPD.

 After a promising start in the kitchen, Paul offers Mirja a permanent position in room service.
 The job offers higher pay, but he wants to pay her under the table.
-She accepts, begins working with Edit, and learns to take pride in her work.
-Her friends do not understand and show up to the hotel to confront her.
-Sarah mocks her for cleaning up after “rich pigs", and the two nearly get into a physical fight.
+She accepts, begins working with Edit, a veteran housekeeper who teaches Mirja to take pride in her work.
+Mirja's friends show up to the hotel to confront her.
+Sarah mocks her for cleaning up after rich people, and the two nearly get into a physical fight.

-After Sirkka is admitted to the hospital, Mirja has no choice but to covertly bring Isa to work with her.
-On impulse, she applies a guest's false eyelashes.
+Once Sirkka is admitted to the hospital, Mirja has no choice but to covertly bring Isa to work with her.
+On impulse, Mirja applies a guest's false eyelashes.
 Unbeknownst to her, Isa also steals an expensive watch.
-The guest returns to the room unexpectedly and sees Mirja wearing the eyelashes.
+The guest returns unexpectedly and sees Mirja wearing her eyelashes.
 Paul fires Mirja and refuses to pay her for the last several days of work.
 At home, Sirkka finds the watch and assumes Mirja stole it, culminating in a violent argument where Sirkka kicks Mirja out of the house.

 Desperate and now homeless, Mirja confronts Paul, returning the watch and again pleading for her job back.
-He refuses; she attacks him in frustration and leaves, after crossing paths with a betrayed Edit.
-Mirja sees her old friends partying and crashes their night out, getting belligerently drunk.
+He refuses; she attacks him.
+After crossing paths with Edit, who feels betrayed, Mirja leaves for good.
+She sees her old friends partying and crashes their night out, getting belligerently drunk.
 Sarah intervenes, and the group lets her stay with them to sleep off her hangover.
-They pressure her to decide if she will participate in the jewelry store heist.
-Mirja agrees to help, but backs out the last minute as she sees Isa walking alone at night.
+They pressure her to decide if she will participate in the jewellery store heist.
+Mirja agrees, but backs out the last minute as she sees Isa walking alone at night.
 Isa reveals Sirkka has been re-admitted to the hospital.
-They go to find her, but Sirkka dies.
-Setting aside their recent conflicts, the friends show up to support Mirja at the funeral.
+They go to her, but Sirkka dies.
+Setting aside their recent conflicts, Mirja's friends support her at the funeral.
 Afterwards, Mirja breaks down in tears, as Isa and her friends comfort her.

 Despite Mirja not following through with the heist, Sarah surprises her with tickets to Montevideo, for both her and Isa.
 Mirja declines, choosing to stay and care for her sister and stating she does not want to run from her past.
 The two end on good terms.
 In the final scene, Mirja and Isa enjoy each other's company on a rooftop.